 Check that the network profile has changed:

-The new firewall rules will be applied to the interface according to the assigned network profile without rebooting.
+Windows Defender Firewall will automatically apply firewall rules to the network connection according to the assigned network profile without rebooting.

 You can also change the network profile for all network adapters of the computer at once: